oznogon/gattaibushido-public/rules/03_basic_play.md

 section: basic play

-# Basics of the Deck
+# Basics of the Decks

 (all the details on the basics of how the cards work)

-The Deck is the singular tool for all forms of mechanics resolution in ***Gattaibushido:FUSION!*** In this Chapter, we break down the basics of how the cards are used during play.
+The Decks are the dual tools for all forms of mechanics resolution in ***Gattaibushido:FUSION!*** In this Chapter, we break down the basics of how the cards are used during play.

 ## Card Placements